What3Words (w3w) Integration

 Overview

-Our software does not currently have support for What3Words.
+Our software does not have support for What3Words.
 We will not be supporting it in the near future until we can find valid reasons to use a 3rd party coordinate translation service designed for spoken word coordinate communication within Local Government and business, and for more investigation to be undertaken regarding similar sounding sets of three words (homophones) being located close together and causing uncertainty.

 If you think What3Words would be useful for you, please drop us an email explaining what you're trying to achieve.